arecker/blog/posts/2014-04-03_welcome-home.md

 The new diggs are part of an effor to be more minimal.
 I'm kind of trying to do the transcendentalism thing, retreating to the Internet equivalent of a cabin in the woods with no electricity.

 ### Goodbye, Wordpress
 I have been using Wordpress from the beginning, and my experience with it has been awesome.
-Computer people love Wordpress because it basically a one-click website.
-You basically just dump a bunch of code into a folder, enter your database password, and you are good to go.
+Computer people love Wordpress because it is basically a one-click setup.
+You really just dump a bunch of code into a folder, enter your database password, and you are good to go.

 This is why Wordpress, in my book, still reigns supreme as the number one roll-a-new-website-for-your-uncle-over-the-weekend content management system.